FazeFlynn/CloudDevOps-Class/readme.md

 ---

 ### **Phase 6: Notification and Reporting**
-- **Definition**: Informs the team about the build, test results, and issues via notifications.
+Informs the team about the build, test results, and issues via notifications.
 - **Key Activities**:
   1. **Alerts**:
      - Notifies developers of failed builds, test failures, or quality issues.